 The Intel switch meant developers would need to recompile their applications to work on the new chipsets.
 Apple came to WWDC prepared for this.
 A new version of Xcode was capable of building "universal" binaries that would run natively on PowerPC and Intel machines.

 While Jobs said many developers could get their apps ready with just a little work, for some bigger applications, this wasn't the case.
 For those developers and users, Apple shipped Rosetta, a translator that allowed Intel Macs to run PowerPC code at nearly full-speed.

 Unlike Classic Mode, it was invisible.
 In everyday use, a user should never know if the application they were in was built for Intel or not.
-It had some limitations, but more than held people over until things like Office and Photoshop made the jump.
+It had some limitations,#Compatibility) but more than held people over until things like Office and Photoshop made the jump.

 For developers who wanted or needed to work with Intel hardware early, Apple had a solution: the Intel Developer Transition Kit: